theduckshepherd/theduckshepherd.github.io/_posts/2024-04-29-discussion-in-the-name-of-religion.md

 ---
 layout: post
-title: "(WIP) Discussion: In the Name of Religion"
+title: "Discussion: In the Name of Religion"
 category: discussion
 ---